darebrawley/mip653/_projects/syllabus.md

 -  be able to discuss the role of mapping in the design process, its imposed biases, and have a nuanced understanding of the ethical considerations of data-driven work
 -  understand how to incorporate GIS into design-based workflows (including Adobe Creative Suite & Rhino)
 -  have developed familiarity with core analytical processes in GIS including:
     -  Geometric operations
     -  Overlay operations
     -  Measuring densities, and concentrations
     - Defining contextually appropriate understandings of proximity

 ____

-## Course requirements
+# Requirements & expectations

 Participation in class discussion and workshops, including map presentations (20%)
 Completion of weekly skills-focused mapping assignments (40%)